rawan-abdelrahim/Employee-Management-System/README.md

 # Employee Management System (EMS)

 ## Overview
-The Employee Management System (EMS) is a C# object-oriented console application designed for mid-sized companies to manage employee records efficiently.
-The system tracks employee details, performance, promotions, and department transfers while generating valuable reports for HR and management.
+The Employee Management System (EMS) is a C# object-oriented console application designed to help a mid-sized company manage its employee records, track performance and promotions, and generate various analytical reports.
+The system automates employee lifecycle operations—from hiring and promotions to department transfers and terminations—while preserving historical data.

+## Objective
+Develop a robust EMS that enables a company to:
+- Track employee details (ID, name, age, salary, department, employment date, etc.).
+- Manage department assignments and transfers.
+- Evaluate performance through quarterly ratings and facilitate performance-based promotions.
+- Generate comprehensive reports for informed decision-making.

+## Scenario
+A mid-sized company needs an automated system to manage employee records and monitor their performance, enabling timely promotions and department changes.
+The system also generates insightful reports to assist management in strategic planning and operational decisions.

-## Features
+## Business Requirements

+### 1. Employee Management
-- **Employee Management**
+- **Employee Data:**
-  - **Record Keeping:** Each employee is uniquely identified and stores details such as name, age, salary, department, employment date, and job title.
+  - Each employee has a unique ID, name, age, salary, department, and employment date.
-  - **Lifecycle Operations:**
+- **Employee Operations:**
-    - **Promotion:** Employees can be promoted based on performance ratings and experience, with their salary and job title updated accordingly.
+  - **Promotion:** Employees are promoted based on their performance ratings and experience.
+A promotion increases both the salary and job title.
   - **Transfer:** Employees can be transferred between departments.
-    - **Termination:** Employee status can be updated to inactive without losing historical data.

-- **Performance Management**
+  - **Termination:** When terminated, employees’ records remain in the system for historical tracking.

+### 2. Department Management
+- The company operates multiple departments (e.g., HR, IT, Sales, Finance).
+- Each department has a name, a department head, and a list of employees.
+- Department operations include adding and removing employees, ensuring updates are reflected in employee records.

+### 3. Performance & Promotions
-  - **Quarterly Ratings:** Employees receive performance ratings on a quarterly basis using a strict format (e.g., `Q1-2025`).
+- **Quarterly Performance Ratings:**
+  Employees receive performance ratings every quarter.
-  - **Data Aggregation:** Methods are included to calculate total and average performance scores to support promotion decisions.

-- **Reporting & Analytics**
+- **Promotion Criteria:**
+  Consistently high ratings make employees eligible for promotions.
+- **Promotion Impact:**
+  Promotions result in an increase in salary and an update of the job title.

+### 4. Reports & Analytics
+The system generates various reports including:
+- A list of employees by department.
+- Identification of top-performing employees.
-  - Generate reports for employees per department, top performers, and salary distribution.
+- Analysis of salary distribution.

-- **Input Validation**
-  - A dedicated `InputService` class handles user input and validation, ensuring data consistency.
-Users have three attempts to enter valid values before the program terminates.

-## Architecture & Design
+## System Design & Class Structure
+- **Employee Class:**
+  Handles employee-related data and operations, such as promotion, transfer, termination, and performance ratings.
+- **Department Class:**
+  Manages department information and operations including adding or removing employees.
+- **Company Class:**
+  Integrates employee and department functionalities for overall company management.
+- **PerformanceReview Class:**
+  Implements logic for evaluating performance based on quarterly ratings.

+### Key Design Principles:
+- **Encapsulation:**
+  Employee data and operations are encapsulated within classes to protect and manage state effectively.
-- **Separation of Concerns:**
+- **Composition:**
-  The project is divided into multiple classes to separate business logic (Employee, Department, etc.) from user input handling (InputService) and application orchestration (Program class).
+  Departments contain lists of employees, ensuring department switching updates employee records.
 - **SOLID Principles:**
-  The design adheres to SOLID principles ensuring that each class has a single responsibility and that the system is modular and maintainable.
+  Each class is designed with a single responsibility, making the system modular, maintainable, and scalable.

-## Project Structure
+## Implementation Details
+- **Employee Operations:**
+  The Employee class includes methods such as `Promote()`, `TransferDepartment()`, `Terminate()`, and performance rating management.
+- **Input Handling & Exception Management:**
+  A dedicated InputService class handles user input with validation and error handling (allowing multiple attempts before terminating the application).
-- `Employee.cs`
+- **Data Storage:**
-  Contains the Employee class with properties, methods for performance management, promotions, transfers, and termination.
+  Employee records and performance ratings are stored in in-memory collections with potential for file-based persistence as a future enhancement.

+## User Interaction & Menu System
+The EMS provides a menu-driven interface that allows users to:
+- Add or view employee records.
-- `InputService.cs`
+- Manage department details.
-  Provides generic methods for input gathering and validation.

-- `Program.cs`
+- Add performance ratings.
-  The entry point of the application.
-This class orchestrates the workflow by using InputService to collect user input and create/manage Employee objects.
+- Promote employees based on defined criteria.
+- Generate various reports (employees by department, top performers, salary distribution).

+## Testing & Enhancements (BONUS)
+- Comprehensive testing ensures all features work as expected.
+- Future enhancements may include:
+  - File-based or database persistence.
+  - A more user-friendly interface.
+  - Additional reporting and analytics features.

 ## Getting Started